Constructing Concise Characteristic Samples for Acceptors of Omega Regular Languages: Introduction

-To obtain the above results we needed a polynomial time algorithm for inclusion and equivalence of automata in these types.
-Such an algorithm is known to exist for the classes \class{NBA}, \class{NCA}, \class{NPA}, since these classes have inclusion algorithms in NL.
-For the other classes, we are not aware of results in the literature showing a polynomial time algorithm.
-We provide such algorithms in \S\ref{sec:inclusion-algorithms}-\ref{sec:inclusion-DMAs}.
+We show (in Sections~\ref{section:outline-positive}-\ref{sec:T-Acc-for-IRAs-ISAs}) that the classes $\IB,\IC,\IP,\IR,\IS,\IM$ can be identified in the limit using polynomial time and data.
+We further show (in \Cref{sec:poly-time-char-samples}) that there is a polynomial time algorithm to compute a characteristic sample given an acceptor $\rep{C}\in \class{IXA}$.
+To show that these classes are also efficiently teachable we need polynomial time algorithms for inclusion and equivalence of automata of these types, that also return shortlex counterexamples in case of inequivalence.\footnote{The formal definition of shortlex is deferred to \Cref{sec:prelim}.} Such an algorithm is known to exist for the classes \class{NBA}, \class{NCA}, \class{NPA}, since these classes have inclusion algorithms in NL~\cite{Schewe10}.
+For the other classes a polynomial-time algorithm can be obtained following a reduction to model checking a certain fragment of~\ctlstar\ formulas~\cite{ClarkeDK93}.
+However this reduction does not yield shortlex counterexamples.
+We provide such algorithms in Sections~\ref{sec:inclusion-algorithms}-\ref{sec:inclusion-DMAs}.

-The last part of this manuscript (\S\ref{sec:computing-right-congruence-automaton}-\ref{sec:testing-membership-in-IX}) is devoted to the question of deciding whether a given automaton $\aut{A}$ of type \class{X} that is isomorphic to its right congruence, or if this is not the case whether there exists an automaton $\aut{A}'$ of the same type that recognizes the same language and is isomorphic to its right congruence, namely whether the given automaton is in the class $\class{IX}$.
+The last part of this paper (Sections~\ref{sec:computing-right-congruence-automaton}-\ref{sec:testing-membership-in-IX}) is devoted to the question of deciding whether a given automaton $\aut{A}$ of type \class{X} is isomorphic to its right congruence, or if this is not the case whether there exists an automaton $\aut{A}'$ of the same type that recognizes the same language and is isomorphic to its right congruence, namely whether the given automaton recognizes a language in the class $\class{IXA}$.
+Using this result we can show that a teacher can construct a characteristic sample not only given an acceptor which is isomorphic to the right congruence of the language, but also given an acceptor which is not, but is equivalent to such an acceptor.
+We conclude in \Cref{sec:discussion} with a short discussion.